This is a discovery for me because, I am relatively new to meditation. That in mind, I am only offering my experience with meditation on this page.

 Like a computer processor taking bits of information, offering a refinement of the initial perceived complexity, and breaking all those bits of information into a comprehensive simplicity.

 Meditation doesn’t necessarily have a time frame for results, and it is not magic.
 Not necessarily over night, and not necessarily years before you arrive so to speak.
+Actually, I believe you a arrive at a myriad of destinations on this journey without time as a limitation.

 I find meditation is not a prayer or, a wishing well.
 For me, it is Science.
 It is a stimulation for the mind to think more clearly in this moment.